andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 steamroller, dating to 1878, 30 years before the advent of Ford's Model T.

 To my utmost chagrin I am constrained for time today, as my ferry to Copenhagen sets sail at 3 PM sharp.
-This museum trip is going to have to be much more of a
+By necessity I'll have to blow through this institution at a pace that will not allow me to fully appreciate the science and the technology.
+Alas.

-The museum features rooms dedicated to
+In my whirlwind tour I find rooms dedicated to

 <div class="article-photo-subheader">Music</div>
 <figure class="figure">